univox-students/docs/docs/index.md

 - Website troubleshooting.
 - Tracking/proposing constitutional change.
 - Requesting/managing society webspaces.

-!!! warning

-    We are working hard to complete the documentation.
-Besides, the website will receive a major update during the Christmas vacation due to the [update of content management system](https://strapi.io/five).
-Anyone who wish to develop the website should [consult Samuel Lam](https://wcr.univ.ox.ac.uk/profile/Samuel-CHLam) by emailing to [wcr.externalaffairs@univ.ox.ac.uk](mailto:wcr.externalaffairs@univ.ox.ac.uk).

 ## Contributor
 This development of the website is led by [Samuel Lam](https://samuel-chlam.github.io/newsite/), the current interim WCR External Affairs Officer, with the help of the WCR committee.